-Support for local initiatives that are designed to give communities more exposure to artistic programming, or that promote expanded awareness, understanding and appreciation of the diverse culture and heritage of Appalachia.
+Local initiatives designed to provide communities exposure to artistic programming and/or expanded awareness, understanding and appreciation of the diverse culture and heritage of Appalachia.

 Examples: Museums and cultural centers; art, music and literature programs; academic and community programs exposing audiences to the history and culture of indigenous people

 Activities and programs that encourage the development of diverse, livable communities that can attract and retain residential, commercial and industrial growth.

 Examples: Community sustainability programs; festivals and other local traditions; food banks; volunteer fire departments; volunteer opportunities and community service

 Programs that foster inclusion and promote community diversity.
 The EQT Foundation will not support agencies that have written policies or clear practices of discrimination to any person.